amyreese/znc-push/README.md

     When using Pushover, this option allows you to specify a single device name to send notifications to; if blank or unset, notifications will be sent to all devices.

-    When using URL, this options allows you to specify the URL to send a GET request to, and has keyword expansion performed on portions of it, including the path and any query parameter values.

-    This option must be set when using URL.

 ### Conditions